 Five reasons to open an international bank account

 International bank accounts are an option for combining a lot of different benefits into one package.
 Do any of these sound good to you?
 It might mean that an international bank account is the right choice.

 Domestic banking in Australia is typically done all in Australian dollars, but international accounts let you use overseas currencies more easily, often with more preferable exchange rates and fewer fees.
 International banking can get you more value for money if you use a lot of foreign currencies.
 International bank accounts can get you similar benefits to multi-currency bank accounts, with other useful differences too.

 If you frequently send money overseas then an international bank account might be able to get you better rates, lower fees and more benefits.
 Enjoy some perks of international money transfers with more ease and convenience.

-Only having a domestic bank account might inhibit you when making foreign investments, while an international bank account may let you more easily access this part of the market.
+Having a domestic bank account only might inhibit you when making foreign investments, while an international bank account may let you more easily access this part of the market.
 If you have a keen interest in forex trading or international share trading then it may be worth considering an international bank account.